 The IPU is the global organization of national parliaments.
 It works to safeguard peace and drives positive democratic change through political dialogue and concrete action.
 As the focal point for world-wide parliamentary dialogue and works for peace and co-operation among peoples and for the firm establishment of representative democracy.
 To that end, the IPU: fosters contacts, co-ordination, and the exchange of experience among parliaments and parliamentarians of all countries; considers questions of international interest and concern and expresses its views on such issues in order to bring about action by parliaments and parliamentarians; contributes to the defence and promotion of human rights - an essential factor of parliamentary democracy and development; contributes to better knowledge of the working of representative institutions and to the strengthening and development of their means of action.

 Comprising parliamentarians from 179 Member Parliaments and 12 Associate Members, the IPU aims to complement international relations conducted at inter-governmental level by ministers, ambassadors and other state officials by establishing friendship, understanding and co-operation between parliamentarians on issues of common concern and international significance.

 The IPU supports the efforts of and works in close co-operation with the United Nations, whose objectives it shares.
 The Union also co-operates with regional inter-parliamentary organisations, as well as with international intergovernmental and non-governmental organisations which are motivated by the same ideals.
 The IPU is supported by an International Secretariat based in Geneva since 1921 with responsibility for co-ordinating the IPU's global activities, including biannual Assemblies and other specialised meetings.
 The current Secretary General of the IPU is Martin Chungong.
 The Annual Report of the IPU for 2018/19 was released on 18 March 2019.

-The IPU’s Mission Statement, as contained in its Strategy for 2012-17 is:
+The IPU’s Mission Statement, as contained in its Strategy 2017-21 is: